-The Department of Nursing standing committees are: Curriculum Committee; Student Admission, Progression, and Concerns Committee; Academic Resources Committee; Faculty and Budget Committee; Department of Nursing Leadership Committee; and the Student Input Forum.
+The Nursing standing committees are: Curriculum Committee; Student Admission, Progression, and Concerns Committee; Faculty and Budget Committee; Nursing Leadership Committee; and the Student Input Forum.

 The Curriculum Committee functions, in conjunction with faculty and within the parameters of institutional policies, to determine elements related to the curricula including course content, evaluation, and prerequisites.